 Deforestation is the clearance of naturally occurring forests by logging and burning.

-Deforestation occurssad for many reasons: trees or derived charcoal are used as, or sold, for fuel or as a commodity, while cleared land is used only pasture for livestock, plantations of commodities, and settlements.
+Deforestation occurs for many reasons: trees or derived charcoal are used as, or sold, for fuel or as a commodity, while cleared land is used only pasture for livestock, plantations of commodities, and settlements.
 The removal of trees without sufficient reforestation has resulted in damage to habitat, biodiversity loss and aridity.
 It has adverse impacts on biosequestration of atmospheric carbon dioxide.
 Deforested regions typically incur significant adverse soil erosion and frequently degrade into wasteland.

 Disregard or ignorance of intrinsic value, lack of ascribed value, lax forest management and deficient environmental law are some of the factors that allow deforestation to occur on a large scale.
 In many countries, deforestation is an ongoing issue that is causing extinction, changes to climatic conditions, desertification, and displacement of indigenous people.